Ciges/puppet-nginx/README.md

 ````
 puppet agent --test
 ````

+and test it pointing the browser to an URL pointing to the IP of the node server.

 ### Proxy to redirect requests for https://domain.com to 10.10.10.10 and redirect requests for https://domain.com/resource2 to 20.20.20.20